1.1 The following definitions and rules of interpretation apply in this Agreement:

 12.15 The Agency shall enter into the Controller-To-Processor EU Model Clauses where Client Personal Data is processed outside the EU; or in countries which do not ensure adequate level of data.
 In the event of any inconsistency between this Data Processing Schedule and the Controller-To-Processor EU Model Clauses, the Controller-To-Processor EU Model Clauses shall override this Data Processing Schedule.

-13.1 Subject to clause 13.3, either party may terminate this Agreement for convenience on three months’ written notice.
+13.1 Subject to clause 13.3, either party may terminate this Agreement for convenience on 90 days’ written notice.

 13.2 Subject to clause 13.3, without prejudice to any other rights or remedies which the parties may have, either party may terminate this Agreement without liability to the other immediately on giving notice to the other if the other party: